itiwll/test_SDK/README.md

 # Lovense SDK  2.0.1

-The Windows SDK is a library provided for windows that allows you to have direct access to Lovense toys.
-You usually choose this option if you need to make your own application program.
+The Windows SDK is a library for Windows that allows you to directly access Lovense toys through the Lovense USB Bluetooth Adater.
+If you need to make your own Windows application, you usually choose this option.
 ![avatar](https://github.com/caitain/test_SDK/blob/master/LovenseDongle.jpg#pic_center)